History of AEK Athens F.C.: A new generation of stars (1952–1959)

-The early 1950s saw the addition of the next generation of star footballers in Giannis Kanakis, Andreas Stamatiadis and Stelios Serafidis and along with Poulis and Emmanouilidis.
+The early 1950s saw the emergence of a new generation of star footballers, including Giannis Kanakis, Andreas Stamatiadis and Stelios Serafidis, alongside Poulis and Emmanouilidis.

-In 1955, AEK signed Kostas Nestoridis, which was the best player of his era.
-His former team Panionios did not consent with the transfer, so Nestoridis was banned for two seasons, due to the restraining law which applied at the time.
-When his ban was over, Nestoridis showing his class, finished as the top scorer of the league.
+In 1955, AEK signed Kostas Nestoridis, who was regarded as the best player of his era.
+His former club Panionios did not consent to the transfer, so Nestoridis was banned for two seasons, due to the regulations that were applied at the time.
+When his ban ended, Nestoridis finished as the league's top scorer, demonstrating his quality.
 AEK won the Cup in 1956, this time beating Olympiacos by 2–1 in the final.